tefra/xsdata/README.rst

 and use XML documents as simple objects rather than using DOM.

 It ships with a code generator for XML Schema definitions and WSDL 1.1 with SOAP 1.1 bindings.
-It produces simple dataclasses with type hints that don't depend on the library itself in order to reduce the learning curve for users that have to write the binding models manually.
+It produces simple dataclasses with type hints in order to reduce the learning curve for users that have to write the binding models manually.

 The included xml parser and serializer are highly optimized and adaptable with handlers based on native python and lxml.
 The parser configuration offers the ability to skip